 Frank earned his law degree from the William S. Richardson School of Law, University of Hawaii, where he graduated cum laude while simultaneously working full-time as an engineer and manager.
 As a law student, he was privileged to serve judicial externships with the Honorable Associate Justice Richard W. Pollack at the Supreme Court of the State of Hawaii.
 Frank also earned a nationally-competitive Summer Honors Program full-time clerkship at the US EPA’s Office of General Counsel.
 Frank’s other accomplishments during law school included serving on the University of Hawaii Law Review, earning the Hawaii State Bar Association Natural Resources Section Writing Award, and publishing a journal article in the Washington Journal of Environmental Law and Policy.

-Frank is admitted before Massachusetts’ state courts, and is scheduled to sit for the Hawaii Bar this summer.
+Frank is admitted in Hawaii and before Massachusetts’ state courts.
 He is a member of the American Society of Civil Engineers, the American Bar Association, and the Massachusetts Bar Association.

 As an attorney at the EPA’s Office of General Counsel, Frank advised career regulators and political appointees on a variety of environmental, administrative, procurement, and other legal issues.
 He also coordinated litigation with attorneys from the US Department of Justice, and helped draft briefs in cases before the US District Court for the District of Columbia.